-If your sperm testing results demonstrate you have healthy, fertile sperm, and you’re not planning to start a family right now, you might consider sperm freezing.
+If your at-home sperm testing results demonstrate you have healthy, fertile sperm, and you’re not planning to start a family right now, you should consider sperm freezing.

 Sperm freezing ensures that your healthy sperm can be used in the years to come, as your natural fertility decreases.
 It also preserves your parenthood options in the event that an illness or accident threatens your fertility.
 Scientific research tells us that sperm can be frozen indefinitely with no loss in quality.